 Types of Horseradish

-In the next section, we’ll delve into the differences between these two types of horseradish products, how to substitute them for each other and explore other non-horseradish alternatives.
+In the next section, we’ll delve into the differences between the types of horseradish products, how to substitute them for each other and explore what makes a good horseradish substitute.

 1. Prepared Horseradish

 Prepared horseradish is made from grated horseradish root, vinegar, and salt, and is typically found in a jar.
 If you can’t find fresh horseradish, this is your best option.
 It has a sharp, pungent flavor and is often used as an ingredient in dishes like cocktail sauce.
 Some brands are more mild than others so you’ll want to adjust the amount to taste.

 1 tablespoon freshly grated horseradish = 1 tablespoon prepared horseradish.
 Add more as desired.

 2. Horseradish Sauce

 Horseradish sauce, on the other hand, is a ready-to-use creamy condiment that is generally sour cream or mayo-based and flavored with horseradish.
 It has a milder taste than prepared horseradish and is commonly used as a dipping sauce or spread for sandwiches.
 You’ll love it as a horseradish substitute in creamy dishes such as mashed potatoes or aioli!

 Using horseradish sauce to achieve a strong flavor may require a larger quantity compared to using fresh or prepared horseradish.
 Keep in mind that horseradish sauce contains additional ingredients that may affect the overall flavor and texture of your dish.